-Homeownership Development Project Loan ("Project Loan")- Development loan to the Recipient to be used for purchase of real property, Onsite Improvements, predevelopment costs, and Construction Period Expenses.
+Homeownership Development Project Loan ("Project Loan")- Development loan to the Recipient to be used for purchase of real property, Onsite Improvements, Predevelopment Costs, and Construction Period Expenses.
 Onsite Improvements do not include construction of housing units.
 Construction Period Expenses do not include unit construction costs.
-A portion of the Project Loan may be used to provide Mortgage Assistance to qualified First-Time Homebuyers once the homes are built; that portion of the Project Loan is converted to a Grant.
+Up to 100 percent of the Project Loan may be used to provide Mortgage Assistance to qualified First-Time Homebuyers once the homes are built; any portion of the Project Loan used for Mortgage Assistance is converted to a Grant.
 Any remaining Project Loan amount not used for Mortgage Assistance is repayable to the Department.